 As an independent choreographer she has collaborated with the Danish Institute – Bridges between Women Artists, the Neos Kosmos Theatre in W. Shakespeare’s Othello, the National Theatre in M. Gorky’s Lower depths, L. Carroll’s Alice in Wonderland and N. Kazantzakis Zorba the Greek.

 In 2017 Maria Koliopoulou was invited as a guest choreographer at the Belgrade Dance Institute.
 She choreographed 4only, a production for the Editta Brown Company in Austria.
-She currently collaborates with the Onassis Cultural Centre on the iDance: Dance without discriminations project.
+In November 2019, she was invited by Stop Gap Dance Company, choreographing a new work ‘Here and Where’ for Sg2.

 PUBLICATIONS & MEMBERSHIPS